ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

     - Person-time spent covered by SQ-LNS per 100,000 PY (:ref:`see difference between coverage and utilization here <utilization-definition>`)

+    - Mean difference of time-to-recovery of MAM and SAM by wasting treatment status (coverage and efficacy)

   *Simulation outcomes needed for verification and validation only:*

     - Cause incidence, remission, and excess mortality rates

     - Wasting and stunting risk effects

+    - Effect of SQ-LNS intervention

 **Requested outputs for primary outcomes** with minimum required stratification beyond defaults (additional stratification requested below if needed for V&V):